mcdonn/LSA2019-Reproducible-Research/linking_git_and_github.md

 [master 2abf2b1] Merge changes from GitHub
 ```

 Am I done?
 Not remotely (pun intended).
-Now my local repository is most up-to-date, with `zulu.txt` containing both of our new lines: I need to push the changes out to the GitHub remote repo via `git push`:
+My local repository is looking good now, with `zulu.txt` containing both of our new lines.
+But I still need to push the changes out to the GitHub remote repo via `git push`:

 ```bash